Eulalia!: Summary

-In the far, cold Northern Isles, the fox captain Vizka Longtooth and his Sea Raiders plunder a lonely farmhouse where the young badger Gorath and his grandparents live.
+In the far, cold Northern Isles, the red fox captain Vizka Longtooth and his Sea Raiders plunder a lonely farmhouse where the young Eurasian badger Gorath and his grandparents live.
 Vizka knocks Gorath unconscious with his chain and mace and puts him on board his ship, the Bludgullet.
 Vizka's brother Codj locks the two old badgers in the house and sets it on fire.

 Meanwhile, at the mountain stronghold Salamandastron, the Badger Lord Asheye has foreseen that an unknown badger (which turns out to be Gorath) will succeed him in autumn.
-He sends a young hare, "Mad" Maudie, to search for the badger.
+He sends a young European brown hare, "Mad" Maudie, to search for the badger.
 After a series of events, Maudie finds herself trapped by sand lizards.
-At the same time, a young hedgehog called Orkwil Prink is expelled from Redwall Abbey due to thieving.
+At the same time, a young European hedgehog called Orkwil Prink is expelled from Redwall Abbey due to thieving.

-Meanwhile, the captured Gorath swears to kill Codj for the deaths of his grandparents, and the crew soon realize Gorath is a dangerous beast when he kills a taunting weasel.
+Meanwhile, the captured Gorath swears to kill Codj for the deaths of his grandparents, and the crew soon realize Gorath is a dangerous beast when he kills a taunting least weasel.
 The ambitious Vizka decides to recruit Gorath into his crew.
-Maudie, meanwhile, has been rescued from the sand lizards by an owl named Asio Bardwing.
-He agrees to lead her to the Guosim shrews who will take her to Redwall, where Lord Asheye ordered her to go.
+Maudie, meanwhile, has been rescued from the sand lizards by a long-eared owl named Asio Bardwing.
+He agrees to lead her to the Guosim common shrews who will take her to Redwall, where Lord Asheye ordered her to go.
 They locate the Guosim; however, Asio is killed rescuing a baby shrew from an adder.

 Vizka soon realizes that Gorath would rather die than join his crew, so he simply starves him.
 However, before Gorath dies, Codj captures Orkwil Prink, who befriends Gorath.
 Being a thief, Orkwil soon frees himself and Gorath.
 During the escape, Gorath kills Codj, thereby avenging his grandparents.

-Maudie and the Guosim are being tagged by another vermin band: the Brownrats, headed by the fat Gruntan Kurdly, who wanted the Guosim's longboats.
+Maudie and the Guosim are being tagged by another vermin band: the Brownrats, headed by the fat Gruntan Kurdly, who wanted the Guosim's logboats.
 They meet up with Barbowla the otter, his holt, and the squirrel Rangval the Rogue.
 A baby shrew is kidnapped by the Brownrats; Maudie and the Log-a-Log (leader) of the Guosim rescue him, but the Log-a-Log is killed in the process.

 Gorath and Orkwil have made it to Redwall and have warned Abbot Daucus and Skipper Rorc of the approaching Sea Raiders.
 They are then joined by Rangval, Barbowla and his otters and the Guosim.
 Maudie appears later, bringing the baby shrew and the news that the Log-a-Log was killed.
 His son becomes the new Log-a-Log and swears revenge on the Brownrats.